 How to Cook Purple Cauliflower

 The texture is so much better roasted than boiled.
 I would only boil cauliflower now if I was going to puree it for a mash or sauce.
 Boiled cauliflower tends to water log and taste bland - neither is what you want.

-Absolutely.
 What a way to liven up a veg tray.
-Try a combination of purple, white, orange if you really want to knock your next guest's socks off with a rainbow of colors.
+Try a combination colored cauliflower like purple, green, white, or orange if you really want to knock your next guest's socks off with a rainbow of colors.